Share in one command

 For more detailed documentation, visit our documentation.

 Cruma is a focused tunnel for developers, small teams, and homelabs.
-We optimize for fast setup, terminal-first tooling, and privacy options rather than enterprise policy suites.
-By default Cruma terminates TLS at our edge.
-If you bring your own domain via CNAME, you can terminate TLS yourself on the agent (or your own proxy) for end-to-end encryption; in that mode Cruma only sees control-plane metadata.
+We optimize for fast setup, local-first tooling, and privacy options rather than enterprise policy suites.
+By default, for anonymous tunnels, Cruma terminates TLS at our edge.
+On subscribed plans, you can bring your own domain via CNAME and terminate TLS yourself on the agent (or your own proxy) for end-to-end encryption; in that mode Cruma only sees control-plane metadata.
+All registered tunnels will do TLS termination locally whenever possible.
+Custom domains (CNAME's) require a Basic or Pro subscription.
 Below is a high-level comparison with Cloudflare Tunnel and ngrok based on their publicly documented features.

 | Feature | Cruma | Cloudflare Tunnels | ngrok |